dotnet/docs/docs/standard/basetypes/definecustom.md

 ---
 title: "How to: define and use custom numeric format providers"
-description: How to: define and use custom numeric format providers
+description: How to define and use custom numeric format providers
 keywords: .NET, .NET Core
 author: stevehoag
 manager: wpickett